druxt/quickstart-druxt-site-contentacms/README.md

 ## How to use it

-Your environment contains a pre-install, pre-configured and running instance of Drupal and Nuxt, with the DruxtSite module enabled.
+Your environment contains a pre-install, pre-configured and running instance of ContentaCMS and Nuxt, with the DruxtSite module enabled.

 You can access the services in your browser, via the **Remote Explorer** extension, or via the URL pattern: `https://[PORT]-[GITPOD_ID].[GITPOD_SERVER].gitpod.io`